forcedotcom/Analytics-Cloud-Dataset-Utils/README.md

 Salesforce.com Analytics Cloud DatasetUtils is a reference implementation of the Analytics cloud External data API.

+## Downloading DatasetUtils

+Download the latest jar from [releases](https://github.com/forcedotcom/Analytics-Cloud-Dataset-Utils/releases) and follow the examples below:

 ## Running DatasetUtils

-Just download the latest jar from release section (see link at the top) and follow the examples below:
+### Server mode with Web UI

+To start the jar in server mode and use the web UI to upload open a console and enter the following command:

+    java -jar datasetutil-<version>.jar --server true

+### Console Mode

 Best is to run in interactive mode. open a terminal and type in the following command and follow the prompts on the console:

     java -jar datasetutil-<version>.jar

-Or you can pass in all the param in the command line and let it run in uninterrupted.
+Or you can pass in all the param in the command line and let it run uninterrupted.

     java -jar datasetutil-<version>.jar --action <action> --u <user@domain.com> --dataset <dataset> --app <app> --inputFile <inputFile> --endpoint <endPoint>

 Input Parameter

---action  :"load" OR "defineExtractFlow" OR "defineAugmentFlow"  OR "downloadxmd"  OR "uploadxmd"  OR "detectEncoding" OR "downloadErrorFile".
-Use load for loading csv, defineAugmentFlow for augmenting existing datasets, downloadxmd to download existing xmd files, uploadxmd for uploading user.xmd.json, "defineExtractFlow"  for extracting data from salesforce, "detectEncoding" to detect the encoding of the inputFile, "downloadErrorFile" for downloading the error file for csv upload jobs.
+--action  :"load" OR "defineExtractFlow" OR "defineAugmentFlow"  OR "downloadxmd"  OR "uploadxmd"  OR "detectEncoding" OR "downloadErrorFile"

+**load**: for loading csv

+**defineAugmentFlow**: for augmenting existing datasets

+**downloadxmd**: to download existing xmd files

+**uploadxmd**: for uploading user.xmd.json

+**defineExtractFlow**: for extracting data from Salesforce

+**detectEncoding**: To detect the encoding of the inputFile

+**downloadErrorFile**: To downloading the error file for csv upload jobs

 --u       : Salesforce.com login